Mario Monicelli: Rise to fame

 "write for the cinema, to shoot, to deal with actors [...]
 And, above all, to realise, when I watched the film again in the theater, that what I was putting on the screen every day did not correspond, if at all, to my expectations".

-From 1939 to 1942, he produced up to 40 numerous screenplays, and worked as an assistant director.
+From 1939 to 1942, he wrote up to 40 screenplays and worked as an assistant director.

 In 1940 Monicelli enlisted in the cavalry, hoping that this choice could avoid him being sent to Russia or to Africa.
 When the army broke up in 1943, he fled to Rome, where he remained hidden until the summer of 1944.

 In 1946 his father Tomaso committed suicide.
 Being a journalist and a literary critic, Tomaso Monicelli had dared to criticise the fascist regime, especially after the murder of Giacomo Matteotti in 1924.
 He was blacklisted and boycotted for his writings and endured a series of failures.
 Later on, Monicelli said he could understand his father's decision.

 "I understood his gesture.
 He had been unjustly cut off from his job, even after the war was over, and he felt he had nothing left to do here.
 Life is not always worth living; if it stops being true and dignified, it's not worth it.
 I found my father's body.
 Around six o'clock in the morning I heard a gunshot, I got up and forced the bathroom door open.
 A very modest bathroom, by the way."